mako-ai/mono/SYNC_INNGEST_MIGRATION.md

-# Sync Jobs Migration to Inngest
+# Transfers Migration to Inngest

 This document describes the migration from the built-in node-cron worker to Inngest for sync job scheduling and execution.